Trade Stock Indices

 Stock Candle Chart

-Red Candles for when price moves down
+Red Candles for when price moves & heads downwards

 How to Read the Three Types of Stock Charts